PRIVATE STUDENT LOANS

 A student’s journey through college can come with a lot of expenses.
 That’s why students are allowed to access refund checks to pay for some of these expenses.

 As a result, getting hands on a loan refund check becomes very important for many students as the semester begins.
 Here are some things you should know about when it comes to getting a refund check.

 A refund from a college is a result of having more total funding on your account than the actual balance due.
 Funding on your account comes from a combination of sources including, financial aid, scholarships, student loans, and cash payments.

 Getting a student loan refund check follows specific steps:

-First: The office of financial aid must award all of the student’s financial aid and student loans.
-While awarding this funding, it is the financial aid department’s responsibility to make sure they meet the federal regulations for the cost of attendance (full article on cost of attendance).
+The office of financial aid must award all of the student’s financial aid and student loans.
+While awarding this funding, it is the financial aid department’s responsibility to make sure they meet the federal regulations for the cost of attendance.
 A normal cost of attendance for college includes the cost of tuition, room, board, transportation, books and miscellaneous expenses.
 When added together, the cost of attendance is always greater than the actual charges on the tuition statement.
 The cost of attendance is established as a maximum amount of total funding that can pay to a student account during any academic period, and is meant to prevent students from borrowing far more than they actually need for reasonable living expenses.

 Don’t forget to follow us on Facebook!